Chancellor Sheri Everts, #1 Fan

 Chancellor Everts has been the biggest supporter of our team, and has found ways to help the team when all hope seemed lost.
 In 2016, Chancellor Everts was responsible for getting the team’s insurance approved for the American Solar Challenge, just days before the team left for the race.
 She also assisted in sending the team off to each race, and speaking on their behalf whenever she can.

-She will be at the ASC 2018 starting line in Omaha, NE.
+She supported the team at ASC 2018 starting line in Omaha, NE.

 Dr. Lee Ball, Lead Adviser